jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-17-tweenjs-for-smooth-animation.markdown

 categories: [demo, library]
 ---

-[tween.js](https://github.com/sole/tween.js) is a library which provides the basics to animate your demo.
+This post presents [tween.js](https://github.com/sole/tween.js) and how you can use it to easily smooth your animation.
-According to [sole](https://github.com/sole), the author, **tween.js**
+**tween.js** is a "super simple, fast and easy to use tweening engine" from [sole](https://github.com/sole).
-is a javascript tweening engine which is
+It provides tweening and full blown animations thanks to chaining.
+Lets get started!

-"Super simple, fast and easy to use tweening engine which incorporates optimised Robert Penner's equations."
+Show, dont tell, here is a [demo](/data/tweenjs_for_smooth_animation/tweenjs_for_smooth_animation.html) using tween.js

-Show, dont tell, here is a [demo](/data/tweenjs-for-smooth-animation/tweenjs-for-smooth-animation.html) using tween.js
+# What is tween

-This post explains how to use it in your webgl demos, but tween.js scope is larger than that.
-It can be used for any tweening.
+From [wikipedia article](http://en.wikipedia.org/wiki/Tweening), *tweening* is an abreviation of *inbetweening* :)

-* About demo, simply put a dat.gui with tuning with a live animation on the screen
+So what is a tween ?
+It is a interpolation between 2 values, from ```a``` to ```b``` or from source to target.
-* simply. go back and forth at first
+The tween will simply generate the needed values needed inbetween those 2 limits.
-* tune the easing, delay, duration, etc....
+TODO find a visual example. do it with javascript on the example page

-* something simple, maybe with a lot of particule, just to see it something nice on screen
+The obvious function is the linear one, but [many other exist](http://sole.github.com/tween.js/examples/03_graphs.html).

 ## How to include it